Vuxxs/ionian-discord-bot-public/README.md

 ## Building

-You will need any IDE of your choice and minor knowledge in JavaScript.
+You will need any IDE of your choice and little to none knowledge in JavaScript.

 ## Contributing